Have the solo trip of your dreams by picking one of these awesome places to travel alone for the first time.

 You also need to consider the country’s infrastructure.
 For example; is there a good transport network?

 Even though you are travelling solo you won’t want to be alone all of the time.
-So, ask yourself if there be opportunities to meet other travellers?
+So, ask yourself if there will be opportunities to meet other travellers?

 Finally, your chosen destination has to suit your travel budget.